Inductive reasoning

-Inductive reasoning is a method of reasoning in which a general principle is derived from a body of observations.
-It consists of making broad generalizations based on specific observations.
-Inductive reasoning is distinct from deductive reasoning, where the conclusion of a deductive argument is certain given the premises are correct; in contrast, the truth of the conclusion of an inductive argument is probable, based upon the evidence given.
+Inductive reasoning refers to a variety of methods of reasoning in which the conclusion of an argument is supported not with deductive certainty, but at best with some degree of probability.
+Unlike deductive reasoning (such as mathematical induction), where the conclusion is certain, given the premises are correct, inductive reasoning produces conclusions that are at best probable, given the evidence provided.

 Types

 The types of inductive reasoning include generalization, prediction, statistical syllogism, argument from analogy, and causal inference.
+There are also differences in how their results are regarded.

 Inductive generalization

-A generalization (more accurately, an inductive generalization) proceeds from a premise about a sample to a conclusion about the population.
+A generalization (more accurately, an inductive generalization) proceeds from premises about a sample to a conclusion about the population.
 The observation obtained from this sample is projected onto the broader population.